-Paper Towel Seed Germination Method
+1. Paper Towel Method for Seed Germination

 The paper towel method is very simple.
-All your need is a square of paper towel, water, and a plastic ziplock bag or cling wrap (and of course, seeds).
+All your need is a square of paper towel, water, and a plastic Ziplock bag or cling wrap (and, of course, seeds).

-- Place on sunny window sill.
+- Place on a sunny window sill.

 - Check progress in 3–5 days.

-Note: It's best to plant the seeds earlier than later, otherwise they become quite embedded into the paper towel and can become tricky to dislodge.
+Note: It's best to plant the seeds earlier than later; otherwise, they become quite embedded into the paper towel and can become tricky to dislodge.

-Rock Wool Seed Germination Method
+2. Rock Wool Seed Germination Method

-- Soak the rockwool in water for a few hours, longer if desired.
+- Soak the Rockwool in water for a few hours, longer if desired.